cloudflare/cloudflare-docs/content/rules/normalization/how-it-works.md

 ## Cloudflare normalization

-When using the Cloudflare URL normalization, some extra normalization techniques will be applied to URLs of incoming requests, in the following execution order:
+When using the Cloudflare URL normalization, some extra normalization techniques will be applied to URLs of incoming requests, in the following order:

 1. Normalize back slashes (`\`) into forward slashes (`/`).
 2. Merge successive forward slashes (for example, `//` will be normalized to `/`).
-3. Perform the URL normalization according to RFC 3986 (described in the previous section).
+3. Perform [RFC 3986 normalization](#rfc-3986-normalization) of the resulting URL.